pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 Welcome to the beginner tutorial for Pachyderm!
-This tutorial should take about 15 minutes to complete and introduce you to Pachyderm's original concepts.
+This tutorial should take about 15 minutes to complete and introduce you to Pachyderm's fundamental concepts.

 ### Prerequisites

-This guide assumes that you already have Pachyderm running.
+This guide assumes that you have Pachyderm running.

 - For an easy and quick start, install Pachyderm on your local machine as described in our [Local Installation](../local-installation/) page and start experimenting.